 Consider the function with Taylor series expansion

-A matrix function can be defined using this Taylor series for the square matrix as
+A matrix function can be defined using this Taylor series for the

 While, this serves as a useful representation of a matrix function, it is rarely the best way to calculate a matrix function.